gbv/picasru-api/README.md

 `limit=0`.
 If `limit=0` the result contains no records but a key `count` with the number of records.

+## Examples

+See <https://pro4bib.github.io/pica/#/schnittstellen?id=sru> for a German description of querying PICA data via SRU.

+Some sample CQL queries tested with K10plus:

+* `pica.ppn=161165839X` get a record by its PPN
+* `pica.ddc=335.83092` get records by DDC numbers
+* `pica.ddc=335.83092 and (pica.jah=2014 or pica.jah=2015)` get records by DDC numbers and additional restriction on years

 ## LICENSE

 MIT License.